MenuClose

 5 Signs of a Fentanyl Overdose

 While many people think the opioid crisis centers on illegal drugs like heroin or prescription opioids like OxyContin, fentanyl is a current leader in opioid overdose and death across the United States.
 Both illicit and prescription fentanyl contribute to daily abuse and overdose.
+Do you recognize the signs of fentanyl overdose?
+You need to.
 Like other opioids, fentanyl is incredibly difficult to quit taking without professional help.
 A fentanyl addiction treatment program is the safest, most effective way to quit fentanyl.

-If you or someone you love is struggling with fentanyl, don’t wait.
+If you or someone you love is struggling with fentanyl abuse, don’t wait.
 Call Northpoint Nebraska today.
 Our Omaha treatment center provides comprehensive fentanyl addiction treatment.
-Call us now at 402.698.3475 to learn more about spotting signs of fentanyl use and how to prevent overdose with treatment.
+Call us now at 888.351.3834 to learn more about spotting signs of fentanyl use and how to prevent overdose with treatment.

 What Is Fentanyl?